 Another key difference is that while seminars are designed for in-person, real-time participation, lecture series are designed so students can participate live or watch a recording of the class after it airs.

 Enrolling in a Course

 What pricing options are available?

-We’re continuously evaluating and evolving our pricing structure, building toward a model that is accessible for all students, regardless of economic situation.
+We’re continuously evaluating and evolving our pricing structure, building toward a model that is accessible for all students.
 We currently offer a limited number of no-pay ticket options for small-group courses, as well as tiered tickets and a limited number no-pay tickets for high-capacity lecture series.
-To ensure that this model sustainably supports all interested participants as well as our instructors, please choose the payment option that aligns with your resources and needs.
+To ensure that this model sustainably supports all interested participants as well as our instructors, please select the ticket price you feel you can pay at this time.

 How close to the course start date can I purchase tickets?